lino-framework/book/docs/specs/summaries.rst

         Set this to True if all instances of this model should be considered temporary data to be deleted by :manage:`checksummaries`.

-    .. method:: compute_results
+    .. attribute:: compute_results

-        Update all the summary fields on this database object.
+        Action for updating all the summary fields on this database object.

     .. method:: reset_summary_data